-In this piece, learn how she stayed motivated throughout the course and how the visual design qualification has benefited her career so far.
+In this piece, learn how she stayed motivated throughout the course and how the UI design qualification has benefited her career so far.

 Describe your role.

 I am the digital brand manager with Laya Healthcare.
 Originally, my job would have looked at social media strategies, search engine optimisation strategies and PPC campaigns but over the last couple of years it’s evolved into how to make the experience better for our users.
 I’ve taken on large projects rather than day-to-day campaign activity.
 Last year, for example, we consolidated five apps into one app which was a huge project.

-What was your motivation for studying visual design?
+What was your motivation for studying UI design?